26 March 2026

 Structural hollow sections are the unsung heroes of modern construction.
 From the towering grandeur of bridges to the robust frameworks of industrial facilities, their strength, versatility, and sleek aesthetics make them a go-to for engineers and architects alike.
 Yet, a persistent question often surfaces: "What about the inaccessible internal surfaces?
 Don't they corrode over time?"

-Good news!
-The short answer, backed by decades of rigorous research and global evidence, is a resounding no. Internal corrosion is simply not a concern when these hollow sections are properly sealed.
-Let's dive into the science and real-world proof that settles this debate once and for all.
+The short answer, backed by decades of rigorous research and global evidence, is a resounding no. Internal corrosion is simply not a concern when hollow sections are properly sealed due to the science and demonstrated by real-world investigation.

 The Science Says: No Oxygen, No Problem

-Corrosion is a demanding process—it requires a trio of elements to thrive: iron, oxygen, and water.
-In a properly sealed hollow section, the internal environment is starved of two critical components: oxygen and moisture.
+Corrosion is an electrochemical process—it requires a trio of elements to occur: iron, oxygen, and water.
+In a properly sealed hollow section, the internal environment is starved of two critical elements: oxygen and water.

 Here's how it works:

-• Limited Oxygen: Any small amount of oxygen initially trapped inside is quickly consumed in superficial oxidation.
-Once it's gone, the reaction stops dead in its tracks because no fresh air can enter.
+● Limited Oxygen: Any small amount of oxygen initially trapped inside is quickly consumed in superficial oxidation.
+Once it's gone, the reaction ceases because no fresh air can enter

 Decades of Global Evidence Speak Volumes